-Because various conditions might exist on different target computers, the ImageUltra builder uses built-in logic to ensure that a common Smart Image can be used across a wide range of computers.
+Because various conditions might exist on different target computers, the ImageUltra Builder program uses built-in logic to ensure that a common Smart Image can be used across a wide range of computers.
 Varying conditions include:

-- · Support or the lack of support for an HPA in the BIOS - The presence or absence of a HPA - The presence or absence of a service partition - The presence or absence of Rapid Restore files in a pre-existing service partition
+- Support or the lack of support for an HPA in the BIOS - The presence or absence of an HPA - The presence or absence of a service partition

-The following table shows how the deployment behavior changes on an IBM computer based on conditions that exist before the image is deployed.
+The following table shows how the deployment behavior changes on an IBM branded computer based on conditions that exist before the image is deployed.

-- The use of driver maps and the use of device driver modules from either the service partition or HPA is limited to Portable-Sysprep Images and Ultra-Portable Images. - You also can use the following table to determine the behavior for a direct-network install that specifies the use of a service partition for client-side recovery purposes. - 3.
-If you share a service partition with the Rapid Restore program, by default pressing and holding the F11 key during startup launches the ImageUltra Builder installation menus.
-To also provide access to the Rapid Restore program, you must make special accommodations in your base map using the Rapid Restore filter and Rapid Restore utility provided with the ImageUltra Builder program.
-See Chapter 6, "Map construction overview," on page 61 for details.
+- 1. The use of driver maps and the use of device driver modules from either the service partition or HPA is limited to Portable-Sysprep Images and Ultra-Portable Images. - 2.
+You also can use the following table to determine the behavior for a direct-network install that specifies the use of a service partition for console-side recovery purposes.

 Table 4.
-Staging-area behavior - IBM computers
+Staging-area behavior - IBM branded computers